awsdocs/aws-java-developer-guide/doc_source/swf-lambda-task.rst

 Schedule a |LAM| task
 =====================

 Schedule a |LAM| task is similar to scheduling an activity.
-You provide a :java-api:`Decision
+You provide a :aws-java-class:`Decision
-<services/simpleworkflow/model/Decision>` with a ``ScheduleLambdaFunction`` :java-api:`DecisionType
+<services/simpleworkflow/model/Decision>` with a ``ScheduleLambdaFunction`` :aws-java-class:`DecisionType
 <services/simpleworkflow/model/DecisionType>` and with
-:java-api:`ScheduleLambdaFunctionDecisionAttributes
+:aws-java-class:`ScheduleLambdaFunctionDecisionAttributes
 <services/simpleworkflow/model/ScheduleLambdaFunctionDecisionAttributes>`.

 .. literalinclude:: snippets/helloswf_lambda/src/main/java/example/swf/hellolambda/WorkflowWorker.java